tum-ens/pylovo/docs/source/setup.rst

 Prerequisites
 =============

-* Anaconda_: We strongly recommend setting up virtual environments for pylovo and the urbs optimizer
+* Anaconda_: We strongly recommend setting up virtual environments for pylovo and the urbs optimizer.
-* EduVPN_: If you are working from your own machine you will need a VPN to connect to the MWN network, which is necessary for accessing the database server
+* EduVPN_: If you are working from your own machine you will need a VPN to connect to the MWN network.
+A connection to the network is necessary for accessing the database server.

 .. _Anaconda: https://www.anaconda.com/
 .. _EduVPN: https://doku.lrz.de/vpn-eduvpn-installation-und-konfiguration-11491448.html?showLanguage=en_GB